merative/acd-python-sdk/README.md

 ## Questions

-If you are having difficulties using this SDK or have a question about the IBM Cloud services, please ask a question at [IBM Watson Health Support](https://ibmwatsonhealth.force.com/mysupport/s/)of [Stack Overflow](http://stackoverflow.com/questions/ask?tags=ibm-cloud).
+If you are having difficulties using this SDK or have a question about the IBM Cloud services, please ask a question at [IBM Watson Health Support](https://ibmwatsonhealth.force.com/mysupport/s/) or [Stack Overflow](http://stackoverflow.com/questions/ask?tags=ibm-cloud).

 ## Issues
 If you encounter an issue with the project, you are welcome to submit a